Serap Güler: Member of the German Parliament, 2021–present

 In the 2021 German federal election, Güler contested Leverkusen – Cologne IV but came second to Karl Lauterbach.
 She was elected to the Bundestag on the state list.
 She has since been serving on the Defence Committee.
 She also joined a study commission set up to investigate the entire period of German involvement in Afghanistan from 2001 to 2021 and to draw lessons for foreign and security policy in future.

-Since 2022, Güler has been serving as deputy chair – alongside Mario Voigt – of a working group in charge of drafting the CDU’s new party platform, under the leadership of Carsten Linnemann.
+From 2022 to 2024, Güler served as deputy chair – alongside Mario Voigt – of a working group in charge of drafting the CDU’s new party platform, under the leadership of Carsten Linnemann.

 In the negotiations to form a coalition government under the leadership of Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Güler was part of her party’s delegation.

 In the 2025 German federal election, Güler was a direct candidate in Cologne I and achieved 23.6% of the first vote narrowly coming second to Sanae Abdi who got 24.9%.

 Since April 2025, Güler has been the chairwoman of the CDU in Cologne; she is the first woman to hold that position.